DevilsNerve/PHP-Image-Manipulation-Library-Load-Resize-Save-and-Convert-Images/README.md

 ### Handling Errors

-The `ImageHandler` class includes error handling to throw exceptions if an invalid parameter is passed or if an operation fails.
+The `ImageHandler` class in ImgHandWithErrHandling.php includes error handling to throw exceptions if an invalid parameter is passed or if an operation fails.
 You can catch these exceptions using a `try`/`catch` block:

 ```php
 try {